john-liu2/batch_img/README.md

   5-pixel gray color border; 3) auto-rotate if needed

 Options:
+  -o, --output TEXT  Output file path.
+If skipped, use the current dir path
+                     [default: ""]
   --help             Show this message and exit.
 ```

 #### The `resize` sub-command CLI options: